In taking action on climate, this Arctic community wants to be a beacon to the world | CBC News

 Tizya-Tramm and Josie both recently had baby daughters, and they keep their little ones and their futures in mind all the time.
 The challenge is how to keep the traditional ways alive, helped along with new, sustainable technology.

-"I want to have all those cultural traditions ingrained in [my daughter's] life," Josie says with a smile.
+"I want to have all those cultural traditions ingrained in [my daughter's] life," Josie said with a smile.
 "We want to make these changes to start the ripple effect."